kdhansen/MPU9250/README.md

 # MPU9250
 Library for communicating with the [MPU-9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/) nine-axis Inertial Measurement Unit (IMU) using Teensy 3.x and Teensy LC devices.

+# Changes from the source library
+List of updates to this library performed by arkhipenko is at the end of this README file

 # Description
 The InvenSense MPU-9250 is a System in Package (SiP) that combines two chips: the MPU-6500 three-axis gyroscope and three-axis accelerometer; and the AK8963 three-axis magnetometer.
 The MPU-9250 supports I2C, up to 400 kHz, and SPI communication, up to 1 MHz for register setup and 20 MHz for data reading.
 The following selectable full scale sensor ranges are available: